Why Shouldn't Essential Oils Be Ingested?

 destruction of the essential oil constituents by stomach acidity or enzymes in the intestines.

 Secondly, Essential Oils are extremely potent - as we have mentioned elsewhere on our site, we have seen a couple of drops of Essential Oil melt a plastic bag.
 It is not too hard to imagine what those few drops may do to the insides of a human perhaps then.
-In fact, "The essential oil in a bottle is 50-100 times more concentrated than in the plant..."
-Robert Tisserand.
+In fact, according to Robert Tisserand, "The essential oil in a bottle is 50-100 times more concentrated than in the plant...".

 Here is a great answer from the Robert Tisserand website under "Can I ingest your Essential Oils?"